The absolutely Koszul and Backelin-Roos properties for spaces of quadrics of small codimension

 We let $\agr R$, respectively $\agr M$, denote the associated graded algebra, respectively asscociated graded module, with respect to $\m$; $\agr R$ is a standard graded $\kk$-algebra with maximal homogeneous ideal $({\agr R})_{\geqslant 1}$ and $\agr M$ is a graded $\agr R$-module. \end{bfchunk}

-\begin{bfchunk}{Koszul and absolutely Koszul rings.} We say that a finitely generated $R$-module $M$ is {\it Koszul} if $\agr M$ has a linear graded free resolution over $\agr R$, meaning that the non-zero entries of the matrices describing the differentials are forms of deegree $1$.
+\begin{bfchunk}{Koszul and absolutely Koszul rings.} We say that a finitely generated $R$-module $M$ is {\it Koszul} if $\agr M$ has a linear graded free resolution over $\agr R$, meaning that the non-zero entries of the matrices describing the differentials are forms of degree $1$.
 We say that the ring $R$ is {\it Koszul} if $\kk$ is a Koszul module.
 This definition agrees with the classical definition of a Koszul algebra when $R$ is graded.
 Koszul algebras have been studied extensively.
-We refer to Conca {\it et.\,al} \cite{CDR} for some recent developments, as well as the classical properties recorded below. \begin{subchunk} If $R$ is Koszul, then $\agr R$ is quadratic. \end{subchunk} \begin{subchunk} A standard graded $\kk$-algebra $R$ is Koszul if and only if $\Po^{\kk}_R(z)H_R(-z)=1$. \end{subchunk} \begin{subchunk} If $R$ is graded and the defining ideal $I$ of $R$ has a Gr\"obner basis of quadrics with repect to some term order (or in other words, $R$ is G-quadratic), then $R$ is Koszul.
+We refer to Conca {\it et.\,al} \cite{CDR} for some recent developments, as well as the classical properties recorded below. \begin{subchunk} If $R$ is Koszul, then $\agr R$ is quadratic. \end{subchunk} \begin{subchunk} A standard graded $\kk$-algebra $R$ is Koszul if and only if $\Po_{\kk}^R(z)H_R(-z)=1$. \end{subchunk} \begin{subchunk} If $R$ is graded and the defining ideal $I$ of $R$ has a Gr\"obner basis of quadrics with repect to some term order (or in other words, $R$ is G-quadratic), then $R$ is Koszul.
 In particular, $R$ is Koszul when $I$ is generated by quadratic monomials. \end{subchunk}